ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

       var: ansible_chocolatey.config
 ```

-Commit your changes and push them to source control, sync your project in Ansible Tower and run the `Chocolatey - Facts and Configuration` job template.
+Commit your changes and push them to source control, sync your project in Automation Controller and run the `Chocolatey - Facts and Configuration` job template.
 > **Tip**
 >
-> Back in [exercise 1](../1-tower), when you created the project in Ansible Tower, you checked an option to `UPDATE REVISION ON LAUNCH` - so we did not really need to refresh the project in Tower, but just in case that option was missed...
+> Back in [exercise 1](../1-tower), when you created the project in Automation Controller, you checked an option to `UPDATE REVISION ON LAUNCH` - so we did not really need to refresh the project in Controller, but just in case that option was missed...

 The playbook should run and make the configuration changes, and the output from the last `debug` task showing the value of the `ansible_chocolatey.config` section should reflect those changes and show the new values for `cacheLocation` and `commandExecutionTimeoutSeconds`.